-Using social media effectively is a critical part of promoting your school marketing campaigns…
+Using social media effectively is a critical part of promoting your independent school marketing campaigns…

-But you don’t have time to keep up with ever-developing best practices, or to learn the nuances of using the platform.
+But you don’t have time to keep up with ever-developing best practices of digital marketing for independent schools, or to learn the nuances of using the platform.

 Despite this, the fact remains: you need to be able to use them well in order to succeed.
 If you don’t have time, what can you do?